 In 1915, the first WI meeting in Britain is held in Anglesey (Wales).
 Only two years later, the National Federation of WIs, a democratic, non-party political and voluntary organisation, is formed and mainly led by women who were involved in the suffrage movement.
 WI members pass the first resolution in 1918, urging local authorities to take advantage of the government scheme for state-aided housing.
 By then 137 WIs have opened.

 1924 marks the year WI members sing "Jerusalem" for the very first time.
-It was specially composed for the WI and adopted because of its links with the suffrage movement.
+It was adopted by the WI because of its links with the suffrage movement.
 Little did the WI members know that their "performance" at the Annual Meeting in London would start a tradition that continues to this day.

 In 1938, the British Government asks the Women's Institutes to help with preparations for the potential evacuation of children to the countryside in the event of war.
 Additionally, the WI, now a force of over 290.000 women, sets up a Produce Guild to encourage members to produce more home-grown food and preserve fruit and vegetables.